Chapter 5 Making controlled comparisons

 xlab(NULL)+

 A boxplot gives us some interesting information about an interval variable.
 The bottom of the box is the 1st quartile (25% of cases have that value or lower) and the top of the box represents the 3rd quartile (75% of cases have that value or lower).
 The horizontal line represents the median value, and the vertical lines coming out of the box extend to the first quartile minus 1.5 multiplied by the interquartile range and the third quartile plus 1.5 multiplied by the interquartile range.
-Cases above and below this line are outliers, and are identified by points on the graph.
-The one outlier in this graph is Utah, which I figured out using this code:
+If there were any outlier points above or below this line, they would be identified by individual points on the graph.
+The

-Here is a labeled version of a boxplot for your reference:
+Here is a labeled version of another boxplot for your reference:4

 So, in other words, we can learn a lot about a variable from a single graph!

 Boxplots are also a useful way to look at the properties of an interval variable across several values of a nominal or ordinal variable, which is what we were doing with our mean comparison table in chapter 4.
-Let’s take a graphical look at the relationship between the region that a state is in and the percent of evangelicals that live in that state.
+Let’s take a graphical look at the relationship between the region that a state is in and approval of the governor.
 We can set up that kind of graph with the following code:

 geom_boxplot(color="black", fill="purple", alpha=0.2)+